 My pool is cloudy.
 What chemicals cause it to do this?

 No. Chlorine has no effect on the stains in your pool.
-See our Staining section for further information.
+Staining can be from various sources – organic or from metal objects – even pennies!
+See our staining FAQ.

 How can I tell if my pool leaks?